Happiness (short story): Critical reception

-The story was praised by Isaak Levitan, whose friendship with Chekhov started in Babkino, in summer 1885. "...You struck me as landscape-artist...
-In Happiness the pictures of the steppe, the kurgans, the sheep are extraordinary.
-Yesterday I showed this story to S.P. and Lika, and both were delighted," he wrote in June.
+The story was praised by Isaak Levitan, whose friendship with Chekhov started in Babkino in summer 1885. "...You struck me as a landscape artist...
+In Happiness, the pictures of the steppe, the kurgans, and the sheep are extraordinary.
+Yesterday, I showed this story to S.P. and Lika, and both were delighted," he wrote in June.

 The original press reviews were mixed.
 Konstantin Arsenyev found the story "too stark and lacking both content and those wondrous details that often greatly empower the Chekhov sketches," he wrote in Vestnik Evropy.
-Reviewing the collection Rasskazy, Novoye Vremya rated "Happiness" as one of the best Chekhov stories ever, praising the author's taste for nuances and his deep knowledge of the country folk's ways.
+Reviewing the collection Rasskazy, Novoye Vremya rated "Happiness" as one of the best Chekhov stories ever, praising the author's taste for nuances and deep knowledge of the country folk's ways.
 "Chekhov's characters always speak the language of the region they live in, and there is nothing artificial or contrived in their mindsets," the anonymous reviewer noted.
 Once the term 'impressionism' became in vogue in the Russian press, the story became almost synonymous with the new trend in literature.

-The in-depth analysis of the story was provided by the critic I.V.
-Ivanov (who used the penname I. Johnson).
-In his 1904 essay called "Seeking for Truth and the Meaning of Life", published by Obrazovaniye, he argued that for Chekhov, after the "early period of superficial mirth for mirth's sake" there followed "the new phase of objective artistic contemplation of life…almost scientific in its approach."
-As a result, he started to produce stories the leitmotif for which was the idea that human life as such lacks any kind of moral law, reason or meaning.
-The pinnacle of this series, according to Johnson, was "Happiness", according to which "...life ha[d] neither reason, no meaning and man is reduced almost to naught.
+The critic I.V.
+Ivanov (who used the pen name I. Johnson) provided the in-depth analysis of the story.
+In his 1904 essay called "Seeking for Truth and the Meaning of Life," published by Obrazovaniye, he argued that for Chekhov, after the "early period of superficial mirth for mirth's sake," there followed "the new phase of objective artistic contemplation of life…almost scientific in its approach."
+As a result, he started to produce stories, the leitmotif for which was the idea that human life lacks any moral law, reason or meaning.
+The pinnacle of this series, according to Johnson, was "Happiness," according to which "...life ha[d] neither reason, nor meaning and man is reduced almost to naught.
 But not all life is such.
 One has to climb up one of those hills... to realize: there is out there a different life, which has nothing to do with subterranean happiness and sheepish ways of thinking."